 Weather Change – The horses will drink 20 – 25 gallons (or more) of water on a warm day and 10 – 12 gallons on a cool day.
 During Spring we will have cold fronts that come in.
 It may be very warm one day and then overnight, the temperature drops 20 degrees.
 On the day of the sudden cold snap, the horse does not seem to be as thirsty as the day before.
 By not drinking adequate amounts of water, there is less moisture in their digestive tract and the food they have eaten does not move along adequately for the normal digestion process.
 The gut peristalsis cannot move the food efficiently.
 Often times, it slows down to a stand still; the peristalses can no longer push down the highly concentrated food.
 This is one cause of an impaction.
 Riding Your Horse for Long Periods without Offering Water – Always keep a water bucket with you in the trailer.
 Your horse needs to be offered water whenever possible during the day.
 If you are showing or riding always offer water every hour.
 Horses Need Fresh Clean Feed and Hay – Colic may be also caused by moldy or bad horse feed.
 Horses cannot throw up!
 Once the food has been chewed and swallowed, it needs to go through the entire digestive tract and then out the other end.
 Horses kept in large pastures will smell of the molded hay and feed and not eat it.
 But, when kept penned up and that’s the only thing to eat; they will eat it, just to survive.
+Rapidly Changing your Feed: A part of your horse’s intestinal tract is called the cecum which is actually in the shape of a pouch and is about 4 foot in length.
+This holds 7 to 8 gallons of feed stuff that was not absorbed by the small intestine.
+The cecum is a microbial fermentation vat that mixes the food stuffs for approximately 7 hours.
+It contains microbes that produce enzymes to break down the fiberous foods like hay, beet pulp, grass, hulls, etc. However the microbes are very specific and have adapted to breaking down the feed you ususally give your horse.
+If you have a sudden change in either the grains or the hays you have been feeding.
+They will not break it down efficently, because they are slow to modify and adapt to new feed sources.
+So, they will keep trying to travel through in a larger mass.
 Worm Regularly to Prevent Horse Colic– Colic may also be caused by worming, when horses are not on regular schedule.
-If a horses is wormed with Ivermectin that kills many different types of worms, all the dead worms that were in the digestive tract start being moved out of the intestine just like their grains and hay.
+If a horses is wormed with a broad spectrum medication which kills many different types of worms, all the dead worms that were in the digestive tract start being moved out of the intestine just like their grains and hay.
 If all the worms are traveling together in one lump, this can cause impaction colic.
 If a horse has not been wormed in a long time, start with a wormer that kills just some types of worms and then finish up a few weeks later with one that also kills the full spectrum of different worm species.
 Worm horses every 3 months with wormer paste, this can be purchased from a feed store.
 Squirt accurate amount between cheek and teeth or towards back of mouth.
 Some wormer medications are apple flavored and taste good.

 A typical first symptom of colic is that horses will not eat their feed.
 If you have a horse that will not eat, you have a very sick horse.
 He may have colic or something else may be wrong.
 A sign of colic is that your horse will be lying down.
 Pressing their belly against the ground helps relieve the pain.
 Just like if you hold your stomach with your hands to help relieve pain if you have a stomachache.
 If you make them stand up and then they start lying down again, this is an indication that they are in pain.
 If your horse usually stands quietly when he is tied, but then you notice him walking back and forth or digging; this may be a sign of colic; because as soon as you unsaddle and take him back to the pen, he will lie down.
 Horses will look back towards their belly or bite/kick at their belly.
 Sometimes they will stretch out which would appear they are trying to urinate, but then walk on.
 This is also a sign of colic.

 Roman Riding Team Performing throughout USA – We have had tremendous results with the product.
 We firmly believe in this product and will not be without a bottle at the barn or in our trailer for our out-of -town shows.
-We have used it 6 times with all Great results.
 This is a must to have for any horse owner! -Staci Anderson-Diaz (known for her spectacular Roman Riding Presentations throughout the U.S.)

 Ranch Manager, Cheley Colorado Camps – My name is Chris Rahn and I am the ranch manager for Cheley Colorado Camps, children’s summer camp with an average of 150 horses.
 We usually have 6-8 cases each year and the closest veterinarian is about an hour drive away.
-I have now used the product formula 5 times and it has been a success each time.
 This is such a great product because it not only works, it is easy to store, use and administer.
 I feel comfortable and confident having this product available for myself and my staff to use and recommend it to anyone who owns or works with horses.
 Thanks for your wonderful product. -Chris Rahn, Ranch Manager, Cheley Colorado Camps

-Equestrian Director of Pine Cove Christian Camps – I have used this product on 3 separate horses.
-I am certain that our percheron-thoroughbred cross would have died without the formula that we gave him.
+Equestrian Director of Pine Cove Christian Camps – I have used this product SayWhoa usually for impaction type of distressed horses.
 Surgery is not an option for any of our horses so Pine Cove will always have it on hand.
-No other treatment was used or needed.
-Also, in addition last month in June of 2013.
-One of our horses had watery stools for a week.
+In June of 2013, one of our horses had watery stools for a week.
 We tried everything that we could think of .
 We thought we were going to lose her by morning.
 She was even down now and would not get up.
-I called the Company to make sure it was OK to give for chronic watery stools.
+I called the Stops Colic Company to make sure it was OK to give for chronic watery stools.
 They said give it and let them know how fast it worked for me.
-I called them back three days later.
-The formula worked in 2 hours.
+I called them back and let them know, that the SayWhoa formula worked within a few hours.
 I was able to turn the horse out with the other horses the next day.
 We will not be without this product. – Tim Alderson at Pine Cove Christian Camps

 Look below to find a store near you on our store locator.
 If there’s no one in your area please purchase online by clicking on the above graphic.